AWS-Amazon Web Services Cloud Practitioner

 for example, for the

-S3 API , for the EC2 query API, but not for everything, so if you wanted to
+the EC2 query API, but not for everything, so if you wanted to

 create your own application and there wasn't a software development kit